 3. Website Designing

 If you are more creative and enjoy designing, then perhaps web design is your thing.
-In fact, many people choose to work as freelance web designers as it is just a lot simpler to work from home when all you require is a good software and laptop.
+In fact, many people choose to work as freelance web designers as it is just a lot simpler to work from home when all you require is good software and a laptop.

 4. Social Media Management

-Social media management can be quite rewarding, and more and more organisations are outsourcing their social media managers as they can often be a much cheaper alternative than having a full-time employee in-house working on social media.
+Social media management can be quite rewarding, and more and more organizations are outsourcing their social media managers as they can often be a much cheaper alternative than having a full-time employee in-house working on social media.

 Is Working Remote the Right Option for Me?

-If you have built a career that you are passionate about and this happens to be remote, then you should definitely continue with this career path if it works for you.
+If you have built a career that you are passionate about and this happens to be remote, then you should continue with this career path if it works for you.
 If, however, you feel you miss the social aspects of working in an organization itself, then perhaps a non-remote position will be the best fit for you.

 It is important to be content with your job, and if you feel you want to change your career and working style, then the key is to do it with confidence.
 Perhaps you like aspects of both remote and nonremote working?
-Then in this case try to discover a job position which allows a bit of both!
+Then in this case try to discover a job position that allows a bit of both!

 Although there may be some cons in remote working, it is almost considered a positive thing for most organizations worldwide and continues to be popular looking towards the future world of work.